magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39521-unable-to-set-shipping-address-on-the-cart-with-an-empty-telephone-number-via-graphql.md

 labels: QPT patches,Quality Patches Tool,QPT,MQP,QPT 1.1.2,Magento,Adobe Commerce,on-premise,cloud infrastructure,shipping,address,GraphQL,phone number,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3
 ---

-The MDVA-39521 patch solves the issue where the user is unable to set shipping address on cart with empty phone number via GraphQL.
+The MDVA-39521 patch solves the issue where the user is unable to set shipping address on cart with an empty phone number via GraphQL.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.2 is installed.
 The patch ID is MDVA-39521.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions